How To SAFELY Use Kerosene Heaters Indoors (Owner’s Tips)

 If there’s one thing I’d like you to remember from this article, it would be this one.

-When you have a smoke detector or carbon monoxide detector, you’ll be alerted before any more serious damage happens.
+When you have a smoke or carbon monoxide detector, you’ll be alerted before any more serious damage happens.

 How To Store Your Kerosene Heater Safely in The Spring/Summer?